gelofi/leuxitai-archived/README.md

-# • This is the official Leuxitai Website.
+# • This is the official Leuxitai source code.
-The website is made to create a dashboard, for support, and advertising purposes.
+This project is private, so users won't copy.
 ## Add Leuxitai to your server now!

 Just click this link [here](https://tinyurl.com/leuxitai)!

 Thank you for your support.

-# • Leuxitai | v10.1
+# • Leuxitai | v15
 ## Features
 - Level System!
 Compete with your friends!
 - Moderation!
 Protect your server.